 Chewable tablets and Effervescent tablets may have different specifications as far as friability is concerned.
 In the case of hygroscopic tablets, an appropriate humidity-controlled environment is required for testing.

-According to BP, two methods are available to determine the friability of granules and spheroids under defined conditions:
+According to BP, two methods are available to determine the friability of granules as well as spheroids under defined conditions:

 Method A: Apparatus (Fluidized-Bed Apparatus)